helios1138/node-dm/README.md

 Please note, everything is asynchronous as usual.

-Please also note that the `server` resource is the `epxress` application object and can be `depend`ent on.
+Please also note that the `server` resource is the `express` application object and can be `depend`ent on.

+Also mind that exception will be thrown if you will try to define a resource that depends on another resource in a state, that it had in the past.

 Other API
 =========

-You can always check if a dependency was already providen:
+You can always check if a dependency was already provided:

 ```JS
 dm.isResolved('dependency');
 ```

-You can get a state of a resouce:
+You can get a state of a resource:

 ```JS
 dm.resource('resourceName').getState();
 ```

-You can get check if a resource was already declared (**do not confuse with providen**).
+You can get check if a resource was already declared (**do not confuse with provided**).
 But why you would need that?

 ```JS